 In 2014, NEAFC formally approved interim guidelines on the management of deep-sea species.
 These guidelines establish that NEAFC's approach to deep-sea fisheries management should aim to place individual stocks into one of four categories, each of which require a different character and level of NEAFC regulations ("Stock-specific management measures", "measures stipulating that directed fisheries are not authorised and that bycatches should be minimised", "measures to respond in a timely and adequate manner to new deep-sea species fishing activity in the high seas" or "measures for fisheries primarily restricted to EEZs").
-Following the adoption of these guidelines, NEAFC adopted in 2015 an interim categorise set out in the interim guidelines.
+Following the adoption of these guidelines, NEAFC adopted in 2015 an interim categorisation of deep-sea species, where a total of 64 stocks and species are placed in one of the categories set out in the interim guidelines.
 Following review by ICES, the NEAFC approach to deep-sea fisheries conservation and management was formally adopted in 2016 and now forms the basis of NEAFCs conservation and management measures.